gondwanasoft/xml-preprocessor/README.md

 Attribute values specified in a `<Use>` element do not change the `<Symbol>`; they're only applied to the *copy* of the `<Symbol>` that's inserted in place of the `<Use>`.
 Subsequent `<Use>`s of the same `<Symbol>` will not include attribute values specified in prior `<Use>`s.

+> [!WARNING]
-> **Warning:** [`{expression}`s](#expressions) in attribute values are processed in the order in which the attributes appear in their element.
+> [`{expression}`s](#expressions) in attribute values are processed in the order in which the attributes appear in their element.
 Therefore, make sure you declare attributes with dependent values _after_ those on which they depend.
 WFF doesn't care about the order on which attributes are declared.
 Setting a bogus default value in a `<Symbol>` is okay if the actual value will be supplied by a `<Use>` element.
 Adding attributes via `<Use>` after the element has been declared will put the new attributes _after_ the predeclared attributes, so the new attribute's values won't be accessible by attributes declared earlier.
 So, this won't work:

         <Symbol id="icon">
             <PartImage